‘Share the love’ with IHN

 Recently, IHN Schneider House of Hope received a $10,000 donation with the condition that IHN try to match that amount with a special fundraiser.

-Hence, “Share the Love,” which is happening right now and ends on Valentine’s Day.
+Hence, “Share the Love,” which is happening right now and ends a week after Valentine’s Day, Tuesday, Feb.
+28.

 As of Feb.
 8, IHN had raised $670.